day8/re-frame/README.md

 I haven't been entirely straight with you:
 1. Reagent re-runs `reactions` (re-computations) via requestAnimationFrame.
 So a re-computation happens about 16ms after the need for it is detected, or after the current thread of processing finishes, whichever is the greater.
 So if you are in a bREPL and you run the lines of code above one after the other too quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the next animationFrame hasn't run (yet).
 But you could add a `(reagent.core/flush)` after the reset! to force re-computation to happen straight away.
-2. `reaction` doesn't actually return an `ratom`.
-But it returns something that has ratom-nature, so we'll happily continue believing it is an `ratom` and no harm will come to us.
+2. `reaction` doesn't actually return a `ratom`.
+But it returns something that has ratom-nature, so we'll happily continue believing it is a `ratom` and no harm will come to us.

 On with the rest of my lies and distortions...